 As sales rise during peak season, so too do product returns.
 This might come in the form of customers wanting to exchange a gift that was the wrong size or color, or it might be a shopper wanting to return a damaged product.

 Whatever the case, if you want to make reverse fulfillment as simple as possible, take some time to look at the way you handle returns.
 Is it easy for front line employees to log a returned item back into your inventory?
 Likewise, is the process of damaging out a returned product straightforward?
 Is the process of transporting it where it needs to go smooth?
-If the answer to any of these questions is no, it may be in your best interest to look into integrating an order management system (OMS) into your processes.
+If the answer to any of these questions is no, it may be in your best interest to look into integrating a flexible order management system (OMS) into your processes.

 At the same time, you want to make sure reverse fulfillment is a straightforward and positive experience for your customers.
 One way you can do this is by offering convenient return options, like curbside return or free return shipping, or by extending returns to give shoppers more time to get products back to you.